Planning your Boston Fall activities? See how to enjoy Boston in the Fall in these 6 neighborhoods.

 4. Long Wharf

 Boston has many personalities.
 Long Wharf is the city’s seaport personality.
-When you’re ready to take a break, there are a lot of restaurant and bar options around.
+When you’re ready to take a break, there is a lot of restaurant and bar options around.

 I always enjoy taking a walk and having lunch while watching the boats come in and out of the harbor.